tsedio/tsed/docs/docs/providers.md

 :::

-Now we have the service class already done, let's use it inside the `CalendarCtrl`:
+Now we have the service class already done, let's use it inside the `CalendarsController`:

 <<< @/docs/snippets/providers/getting-started-controller.ts